electricherd/audiobookfinder/README.md

 ### ToDo
 * clean up, refactor data's mod and collection - still a bit to do
+* change webui to be started without collection start, to be able use path selection from within webui later
+* a good and fast data collection with few more further lifetimes optimizations
 * add a nice way to collect data (string distance + time, maybe 2nd duration hash set?, filter empty tags)
 * add memory consumption monitoring for collection - started for BKTree
 * look into state and extra data usage of already used [smlang-rs](https://github.com/korken89/smlang-rs/blob/master/examples/event_with_reference_data.rs)
 * think of a protocol what adbf clients agree on and exchange (e.g. still searching, files found, etc)
+* maybe a little AI layer on determining audio books duplicates/same author by similar spelling, etc.
+* internationalization (which is not really supported yet by Rust)
 * ~~let state machine *talk* (as ipc) with data collection via [crossbeam](https://github.com/crossbeam-rs/crossbeam) (first only the finish search status)~~
 * ~~make div from html page to extra single file for later multiple clients on one page~~
 * ~~let client/server talk a little~~